Industrial Engineering Accreditation

-- Continue professional development and life-long learning as effective leaders in the IE field who practice responsibly and follow the proper code of ethics and values.
+- Be responsible leaders who follow the proper code of ethics and values.

 To meet the requirements of ABET and support the Program Educational Objectives, the ISE department had been using the student outcomes (a) through (k) as per ABET criterion 3, through years 2013-2018.
 Since fall 2018, student outcomes (1)-(7) as per new ABET criterion 3 are used by our department for guidance.
 The student outcomes are documented in the ISE student handbook as well as the school web site.
 The new outcomes (1)-(7) are detailed as follows::

 - An ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics

 - An ability to apply engineering design to produce solutions that meet specified needs with consideration of public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors